 (from Google Maps)

-They are just over a half a mile from the highway, on the right.
+The Connecticut Trolley Museum is located just over a half a mile from the highway, on the right.
 There is a sign that you won’t miss.

 The parking lot is accessed through the only entrance to the museum.